mahendra-kausik/eco-loop-building-agents/docs/ARCHITECTURE.md

   control (Phase 4 added a third actuator to the core loop only) — the mcp controller mode always leaves the fan on; widening that tool's signature is the upgrade path if the MCP demo needs it.
-- **Hour-8 morning cold-side violations** — investigated in Phase 5 (see
-  above), not deferred for lack of trying.
-Optimal-start pre-heat was measured to barely move the violation count (12→11 of 275 zone-hours even at the most aggressive legal setting) while costing real HVAC savings and spiking reheat gas, and the baseline schedule's own built-in 2-hour AHU lead has the identical violation, confirming it's thermal-capacity-limited, not schedule-limited.
-A real fix needs increased heating capacity or a shallower setback depth — out of scope for a locked-range, minimal-IDF pass, so left as a known, honestly-reported limitation rather than papered over.
+- **Hour-8 morning cold-side violations** — investigated and reverted, not skipped; see "Investigated, not shipped: optimal-start pre-heat" above for the measured data.
+Thermal-capacity-limited, not schedule-limited — a real fix needs more heating capacity or a shallower setback depth, out of scope for a locked-range, minimal-IDF pass.